 For some spills and some receptors there may not be suitable reference sites that can be considered comparable to the impact sites.
-Where suitable control/reference sites are not available, an Inference from Change Over Time study design is considered.
+Where suitable control/reference sites are not available, an Inference from Change Over Time study design should be considered.
 This study design is reliant on robust baseline information at sites that will be contacted from the spill.
-This data is collected pre-impact where impact is not predicted to allow for sufficient planning and preparation time, or where there are existing suitable baseline data sets.
-The data presented in Table 1.3 is considered during the preparation of the SAP to determine whether the study can be replicated to inform an Inference from Change Over Time study design.
+This data could be collected pre-impact where impact is not predicted until at least 20 days to allow for sufficient planning and preparation time, or where there are existing suitable baseline data sets.
+The data presented in Table 1.4 would be considered during the preparation of the SAP to determine whether the study can be replicated to inform an Inference from Change Over Time study design.